YusufCelebii/lidar-data-visualization/README.md

 Visualize lidar sensor data by converting polar coordinates to Cartesian coordinates and plotting them on an image.

+## About the Project
+This project aims to visualize lidar sensor data by converting given angle and distance data into Cartesian coordinates (x, y) and marking these points on an image.
+This can be used to visualize data collected by a lidar sensor.

+## Features
+- Polar Coordinate Conversion: Converts angle and distance data into Cartesian coordinates.
+- Data Visualization: Plots the converted coordinates on an image.
+- Image Processing: Uses PIL (Python Imaging Library) to create and save images.
+- Comprehensive Data Handling: Reads and processes data from a text file.

+  ## Requirements
+- Python 3.x
+- NumPy
+- Pillow

 ## City Planing Image